taivlam/research-project-2018-2019/README.md

 ## Requirements to Run the SageMath Script

-* SageMath (readily available in nearly all Linux distros - just don't use the non-LTS latest point release of Ubuntu, since SageMath may not be available immiediately after the most current point release date)
+* SageMath (readily available in nearly all Linux distros - just don't use the non-LTS latest point release of Ubuntu, since SageMath may not be available immediately after the most current point release date)
 * Linux (makes installing and using SageMath a breeze, just like LaTeX)
 * 1 instance of the Terminal emulator for executing 1 Sage script